mapol-chem/mapol-chem.github.io/README.md

 12. R. R. Manderna, P. Roden, L. Tolley, N. Vu, J. J. Foley IV, **Computational Modeling of Polariton Chemistry**, American Chemical Society (2025) [[paper]](https://pubs.acs.org/doi/book/10.1021/acsinfocus.7e8013)

 ## Events

-In June 2024, the MAPOL team launched a computational chemistry workshop with the Molecular Science Software Institute (MolSSI) and the Department of Chemistry at University of North Carolina, Charlotte for undergraduate and graduate students. [[link]](https://pages.charlotte.edu/molssi-mapol-workshop/)
+1. In June 2024, the MAPOL team launched a computational chemistry workshop with the Molecular Science Software Institute (MolSSI) and the Department of Chemistry at University of North Carolina, Charlotte for undergraduate and graduate students. [[link]](https://pages.charlotte.edu/molssi-mapol-workshop/)

-## Acknowledgements
+## Funding

 The Center for Many-Body Methods, Spectroscopies, and Dynamics for Molecular Polaritonic Systems (MAPOL) is funded under FWP 79715 as part of the Computational Chemical Sciences (CCS) program by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences and Biosciences at Pacific Northwest National Laboratory (PNNL).
 PNNL is a multiprogram national laboratory operated by Battelle Memorial Institute for the United States Department of Energy under DOE contract number DE-AC05-76RL1830.